AdobeDocs/campaign-standard.en/help/channels/using/main-steps-to-set-up-a-landing-page.md

 If you are satisfied with the way the landing page behaves, you can publish it to make it available online.

 For more on how to test a landing page, refer to [this section](../../channels/using/sharing-a-landing-page.md#testing-the-landing-page-).

-## Set up the landing page validity parameters {#set-up-the-landing-page-validity-parameters}

-For security reasons and platform performances, we highly recommend that you set an expiration date in the landing page properties.
-Once done, the landing page will be automatically unpublished on the selected date.

-For more on validity parameters, refer to [this section](../../channels/using/sharing-a-landing-page.md#setting-up-validity-parameters).

 ## Publish the landing page {#publish-the-landing-page}